A successful virtual book launch

 And what if you've decided on a digital only edition?
 Or doing print-on-demand?
 That’s either seriously anti-climactic, or a big up-front cost of printing enough copies for the launch.

 So what’s the answer to launching your book your own way?
+And, going further, how do you promote your book before it's published?

 A virtual book launch